Charles Townshend (British Army officer): Imperial soldier

-Thoughts of Cahen D'Anvers only took up part of his time as Townshend often found engaged in fierce fighting with the Ansar as he wrote about the Battle of Atbara on 8 April 1898 that:
+Thoughts of Cahen d'Anvers only took up part of his time as Townshend often found engaged in fierce fighting with the Ansar as he wrote about the Battle of Atbara on 8 April 1898 that:

 Alternately firing and rushing forward, I rapidly approached the Dervish position.
 The men were dropping fairly fast. … I led each rush myself, sounding the "cease fire" on my whistle, which the men obeyed very well.
 Then I dashed through the ranks, leading the Battalion about thirty yards ahead, the men following excellently. … A lot of men were firing as I called on the 12th to charge, waving them on.
 They broke into a rush with cheers we swept into the zareeba.
 How I wasn't hit I don't know.

 Kitchener was determined to have a railroad rather the boats on the Nile supply his army as he advanced into the Sudan, and assigned its construction to a Canadian railroad builder, Sir Percy Girouard.
 As Girouard built the railroad from Cairo to supply Kitchener's army as it advanced on Khartoum, Townshend often had time for leave.
 On 8 May 1898 during a visit to Paris, Townshend wrote about his latest encounter with Cahen D'Anvers:

 At last we were together.
 I had long loved Alice Cahen D’Anvers and she loves me.
 Before luncheon, while we stood looking at the log fire in the library, I told her that whether I left the Sudan directly after Khartoum depended on her.
 If she would marry me I would leave it directly after we had taken Khartoum.
 Then she said: "If it depends on me you will not stay in the Sudan very long".
 I drew her to me and kissed her, putting my arms around her dear neck.
 It was worth waiting for, and all I had suffered last year, to be rewarded like this.
 Shortly afterwards, he returned to the Sudan to resume his battles with the Ansar.
-Regarding Kitchener, he wrote: